Kolsha/grokking_sdi/api_rate_limiter.md

 - Functional Requirements:
   - **The user should get an error message _"HTTP status 429 - Too many requests"_** whenever the defined threshold is crossed within a single server or across a combination of servers.
 - Non-Functional Requirements
+  - highly available.
+  - do not introduce substantial latencies.

 **4. Throttling can be defined in application level and/or API level** 3 types of throttling: